nokitakaze/vst.net/docs/Building_the_Source_Code.md

 Here are some tips in order for you to build the source code.

-I use Visual Studio 2012 Professional edition to write the code.
+I use Visual Studio 2012\* Professional edition to write the code.
 But I think it should work with VS2012 Express edition as well (not tested).
 All projects target .NET Framework 2.0 (CLR2) and 4.0 (CLR4).
 I use the post build event in project files to copy the assembly to the _SharedAssemblies folder.
 I use the post build event in the Samples projects to copy and rename the project assembly to the root debug directory (also used as target output in the Interop project).

+\* Microsoft Visual Studio 2017 is fine too.

 All projects (except the Samples projects) use a private key file for signing the assemblies.
 Jacobi.snk is that key file and is **NOT** checked into source control.
 It is private to me and a way for users to identify an official release (important for the LGPL license).
 Also the projects use AssemblyInfo.General.cs/cpp which is also private to me.
 These files are 6 levels up the folder hierarchy (relative to the project file) in my build.
 You can safely remove these files from all the projects.